Read on to learn why connection is key for keeping your family secure through Covid-19

 Find ways to take care of yourself and keep your own emotional “tank” filled.
 Exchange listening time with other parents, take walks alone in nature, meditate, journal, dance, or talk to someone you trust if things feel too hard to handle.
 Parenting is hard and no one can do it alone.
 All parents need and deserve support.

-Following these seven steps—or at least some of them—daily, will keep your family strong and secure through a summer with Covid-19 and beyond.
+Following these seven steps—or at least some of them—daily, will keep your family strong and secure through summer with Covid-19 and beyond.
 We'd love to hear how they work for you.

 Download your free workbook today and get a breakdown on how to bust boredom, when to expect tears and upsets, and 16 ideas for rough and tumble play.